cognicept-admin/error_resolution_diagnoser_ros2/README.md

 ## Installation

 You can get access to the agent by cloning this repo.
-After this, there are a couple of choices as to how you want to build and run the agent ROS node.
-Either natively, or using Docker.
+On Windows, Docker support has not been developed/tested.
+So building and running the node is only supported natively.
 Steps are as follows:

 1. Open a terminal window.